davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 <figcaption class="caption" style="margin-top:-20px">more like bae's theorem, amiright?<br><br></figcaption>

-His theorem is defined as:
+Bayes' theorem is defined as:

 $$ \color{RubineRed}{P(A|B)} \color{black}= \frac{ \color{BlueGreen}{P(B|A)}\color{purple}{P(A)} } { \color{BlueGreen}{P(B|A)}\color{purple}{P(A)} + \color{orange}{P(B|not~A)}\color{orangered}{P(not~A)} } $$